Neighborhood Pride Grant Program

 The city offers two categories for Block-by-Block: matching grants and mini grants,

 Through the provision of matching grants, civic leagues/neighborhood organizations can receive up to $2500 to undertake a neighborhood improvement project.
 Applicants must match funding to at least 50% of the amount granted by the city.
 Eligible matches may be cash, quantifiable in-kind contributions, and volunteer time.

-- Full Block By Block Grant Application Packet (PDF)
+- Block By Block Matching Grant Application (PDF)